 Bonaire – a truly unique island in the southern Caribbean – is literally surrounded by the world’s oldest protected marine reserve.
 Step into the water from any beach to access pristine reefs and experience beautiful dives.
-Your action-packed days will be filled diving, windsurfing, hiking, learning about coral restoration and building the skills to become a PADI Rescue diver and Emergency First Responder.Enroll Now Live Chat Schedule a Call
+Your action-packed days will be filled diving, windsurfing, hiking, learning about coral restoration and building the skills to become a PADI Rescue Diver and Emergency First Responder.Enroll Now Live Chat Schedule a Call Call Now

 “This trip was such an amazing experience.
 I made so many great friends and the entire group got so close in just 13 days.
 My diving improved so much and becoming an Emergency First Responder and rescue diver was extremely rewarding.
 The activities, such as visiting the donkey sanctuary and windsurfing, were amazing.
 I loved my time in Bonaire and will take away new friends and a greater confidence in my diving skills.
 I created so many amazing memories on this trip and will always remember the experience.”
 Zoe, high school alumna

 Six PADI scuba certifications available:

 Two hours of service learning through community-based projects.